Kasyfil97/indo-spam-chatbot/README.md

 - Train the model using the training data.
 - Save the trained model to the models directory or upload it to the gcs.

+To train the model, it is important to note that it requires a GPU with a memory capacity of at least 35 GB.
+Therefore, it is recommended to use a GPU like the NVIDIA A100 for optimal performance.

 ### Example
 ```shell
 python train.py